charmoniumQ/PROBE/docs/benchmark_suite/README.md

 <!--   Nevertheless, we would like to implement this system in a cycle-accurate virtual machine like gem5, if we had more time. -->

 - **Not reproducible (OPUS).**
   We tried to get this provenance system to run, with several weeks of effort: we emailed the original authors and other authors who used this system, and we left a GitHub issue describing the expected and actual results ^[See <https://github.com/dtg-FRESCO/opus/issues/1>].
   However, we still could not get the system to run properly.
-  If we had more time, perhaps we could debug the issue.  [^DSK: not sure this last sentence is useful - maybe drop it.
-Or change it to say something like ", in a reasonable time" at the end of the prior sentence.]

 - **Needs more time (DTrace, SPADE, eBPF/bpftrace).**
   We simply needed more time to implement these provenance collectors.